Investing in the Environment: Corporate Award

 For the past seven years, Hong Kong-based airline Cathay Pacific has brought teenagers from the Pacific Rim and the Middle East to South Africa for nine days of wilderness and goodwill.
 They are joined by South Africans, selected from different areas and contrasting cultures.

 The 60-odd young adults are taken into the bush at the Rustenburg Nature Reserve, in the Magaliesberg mountains, to rough it.
+Supervised by camp counsellors, they sleep under the stars, keep night watch round a fire, take nature hikes and get closer to wild animals than most of them (South Africans included) have ever been in their lives.

 It is an intense ecological learning curve.
 But at the same time they teach each other about their cultures and lives.
 Each night, the kids take part in a variety show in which they highlight an aspect of their own lifestyle.?They are also called upon to coordinate a mock wedding in their own traditional style, usually using their new-found friends as extras.